The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Get Wishlist by id/wishlistRef
-Retrieves the wishlist that belongs to the given Id and/or wishlistRef.
+Retrieves the wishlist and the wishlist items that belongs to the given Id and/or wishlistRef.
 If the wishlist does not exist, this method returns a ResourceNotFound error.

-**THIS API IS DEPRECIATED.
-PLEASE USE GET WISHLIST BY ID OR GET WISHLIST BY WISHLISTREF**
+The returned item array is paginated - 20 default (50 maximum).
+The API will respond with the item count in the page, and the itemID the for the last item (lastitemID) returned for that response, which should then be used for the  subsequent API call to retrieve the next page.

 Endpoint: ```/api/wishlists/```